 The degree requires conducting research and writing a thesis.
 A thesis is usually one of the following: methodological, computational, empirical, or theoretical.
 In a typical methodological M.S. thesis, the student compares and evaluates different available statistical models and estimation methods through a simulation study.
 In a computational M.S. thesis, computational statistical methods are the emphasis.
 In an empirical M.S. thesis, a novel data set is central to the thesis and a collection of appropriate existing statistical methods are employed for the analysis.

 Ph.D. degree in Statistics:

-- Other courses towards this degree are designed to enable student to get an in-depth understanding of the methodologies related with different types of data such as data obtained from designed experiments and multivariate data in a broader sense.
+Other courses towards this degree are designed to enable students to get an in-depth understanding of the methodologies related with different types of data such as data obtained from designed experiments and multivariate data in a broader sense.